ConnorScott-Ox/Professional-Profile/content/project/MCR Social/index.md

 <br>
 <b>As Social Secretary I was responsible for:</b> <br>
 <br>
 i.
-Creating and Coordinating all social events for the graduates throughout the academic year.
+Creating and Coordinating social events for the graduates throughout the academic year.
 (Averaging 3 per week) <br>
 <br>
 ii.
-Organising exchange events between different University of Oxford Colleges - including formal dinners and wine and cheese events.<br>
+Organising exchange events between different University of Oxford Colleges - including drink receptions, formal dinners and wine and cheese events.<br>
 <br>
 iii.
-Organizing Fresher’s Week: welcoming/inducting new students into life in Oxford and being the designated main point of contact.<br>
+Organizing Fresher’s Week: Arranging induction and social induction events, welcoming new students and helping them adjust to life in Oxford and being the designated main point of contact during their first few weeks.<br>
 ![](ball.jpg)